envico801/AZ-204-Developing-Solutions-for-Microsoft-Azure/anki/HTML - MADSF - Az 204 developing solutions for microsoft azure - microsoft learn/Part I - Implement Azure App Service web apps/Chapter 1 - Explore Azure App Service/30 - What risks should be mitigated when sharin.md

 ==================== Question ====================

-### What is the Isolated pricing tier in App Service plans characterized by?
+### What risks should be mitigated when sharing resources among multiple apps in one App Service plan?

 ==================== Answer ====================

-It runs apps on dedicated Azure VMs within dedicated Azure Virtual Networks, providing both compute and network isolation.
+Risks include potential compromises in performance or scalability due to resource sharing among multiple apps in one App Service plan.

 ==================== Id ====================
-23
+30

 ---